harshit-1318/portfolio-main/Readme.md

-MERN Stack Portfolio
+# **MERN Stack Portfolio**

-A full-stack, responsive portfolio application developed to showcase my frontend expertise, projects, and practical experience in modern web development.
+A full-stack, responsive portfolio website to showcase my skills and projects, built with the MERN stack.

-This portfolio is built using the MERN stack and follows a clean, scalable architecture.
-Unlike a static portfolio, all project data and contact form submissions are managed through MongoDB and served via RESTful APIs, enabling easy updates and real-world backend integration.
+This project is a dynamic, full-stack portfolio designed to highlight my work as a developer.
+Unlike a static site, this application uses a MongoDB database to manage and serve project and contact information, making it easy to update without touching the frontend code.

-Features
+✨ Features

-Separation of Concerns
-Frontend and backend are developed as independent modules using React and Node.js with Express.
+Full-Stack Architecture:
+Separated frontend (React) and backend (Node.js / Express) for a modular and scalable application.

-Dynamic Data Management
+Dynamic Content:
-Project information and contact messages are stored in MongoDB and fetched dynamically through APIs.
+Project details and related information are stored in MongoDB, allowing easy updates without code changes.

-RESTful API Architecture
+RESTful API:
-Well-structured APIs ensure smooth communication between the client and server.
+A well-structured API serves data from the database to the React frontend.

-Responsive User Interface
+Responsive Design:
-Mobile-first, modern UI implemented using Tailwind CSS.
+Clean, modern UI that adapts seamlessly to different screen sizes.

-Contact Form Integration
+Contact Form:
-User inquiries are securely handled by the backend and persisted in the database.
+Form submissions are handled by the backend and securely saved to the database.

 Project Structure

-portfolio-main/
-│
-├── Server/        Backend (Node.js, Express, MongoDB)
-│
-├── Client/        Frontend (React, Tailwind CSS)
+The project is divided into two main directories:

+Server:
+Contains server-side code including API routes, controllers, models, and configuration files.

+Client:
+Contains client-side code built with React.js, including components, pages, and routing logic.

-Technology Stack
+🚀 Tech Stack
 Frontend

-React.js
+React – JavaScript library for building user interfaces

-React Router
+React Router – Client-side routing for single-page applications

-Axios
+Axios – Promise-based HTTP client for API communication

-Tailwind CSS
+Tailwind CSS – Utility-first CSS framework for styling

 Backend

-Node.js

-Express.js

-MongoDB

-Mongoose

-CORS
+Node.js & Express.js – Server environment and backend framework

+MongoDB – NoSQL database for data storage

+Mongoose – MongoDB object modeling tool

+CORS – Middleware to enable cross-origin resource sharing

-Installation and Setup
+🛠️ Installation Guide
 Prerequisites

+Ensure you have the following installed:

 Node.js (latest stable version)

 npm or yarn

+To set up the project locally, follow these steps:
-Step 1: Clone the Repository
+1. Clone the Repository
 git clone https://github.com/harshit-1318/portfolio-main.git

-Step 2: Backend Setup
+2. Backend Setup

+Navigate to the backend directory:

 cd portfolio-main/Server

+Install required dependencies:

 npm install